Exploring the Fiji Islands on Captain Cook Reef Endeavour.

-If you wanted to splurge the Tabata suites also located on A deck, feature two bathrooms, two wardrobe spaces and a separate sitting room with small sofa, desk, LCD screen & DVD player, fridge and kettle.
-The bathrooms in these suites have been updated but otherwise, these are basically like having two staterooms of space.
+If you want to splurge, the Tabata suites, also located on A deck, feature two bathrooms, two wardrobe spaces and a separate sitting room with small sofa, desk, LCD screen & DVD player, fridge and kettle.
+The bathrooms in these suites have been updated, but otherwise, these are basically like having two staterooms of space.

 A number of family rooms are also available.
-These are two interconnected cabins which giving access to two bathrooms; the second contains 2 single bed.
+These are two interconnected cabins that give access to two bathrooms; the second contains two single beds.

 Standard cabins – these are below deck – just off the dining room.
 I didn’t see inside these, but they have a similar layout to the staterooms with no external access to the deck.
 Some of these offer bunk beds.